 The big difference between cider dealcoholisation and beer dealcoholisation isn't the equipment.
 It's what you're trying to preserve.

-Beer's signature comes from hops — intensely aromatic, forgiving of processing, easy to supplement with fresh additions if some is lost.
+Beer's signature comes from hops: intensely aromatic, forgiving of processing, easy to supplement with fresh additions if some is lost.
 Hoppy AF beers can absorb a surprising amount of processing damage and still taste right.

 That's why gentle, low-temperature methods matter so much for cider.
 A vacuum distillation system running at 30-35°C will keep far more of the apple character than a higher-temperature setup.
-A membrane process running at 8-10°C keeps even more.
+A membrane process running at 8-10°C operates at lower temperatures still, though membranes have their own volatile-loss limitations to manage.

-Aroma recovery — capturing the volatile esters before alcohol removal and returning them afterwards — is the gold standard.
+Aroma recovery, capturing the volatile esters before alcohol removal and returning them afterwards, is the gold standard.
 It's not universal in AF cider production, but it's what distinguishes premium AF cider from the budget end.

 What Kopparberg Tells Us